Richard Durrant: Career

 By the time he attended the Royal College of Music, Richard Durrant was an experienced performer with a growing reputation.
 The fact that he spent much of his time at college singing Bob Dylan songs in London's tube stations hinted that this musician was unlikely to follow a conventional route through the profession.
 Indeed, following his debut recital at the South Bank, London in 1986, Richard turned sharply left and pursued his diverse interests in electro/acoustic music, improvisation, composition and multi-media.
 These interests have, in part, contributed to Durrant treading a difficult and at times solitary path through the music business.
 His career, firmly outside the classical establishment, is noteworthy as much for its display of versatility as this musician's tendency towards perfectionism.

 For several years Durrant toured a solo show billed as "Richard Durrant – The Guitar Whisperer".
 The show used projections of specially commissioned, short films as occasional backdrops in this multi-media entertainment which was built around a classical guitar recital.
 Durrant also likes to include his striking interpretations of music by J.S.
-Bach on ‘wrong’ instruments such as banjo, tenor guitar and ukulele.
+Bach on "wrong" instruments such as banjo, tenor guitar and ukulele.

 In 2014 Durrant released his minimalist styled album Cycling Music.
 To promote the album and also to raise money for charity (The Big C 2014 and the Cyclist Defence Fund – CDF – 2015) he has toured over 3,000 miles around the UK with his one-man show cycling the whole production from gig to gig on the back of his bike.
 The music from Cycling Music was used by the BBC during their coverage of Le Tour 2014.
-Richard’s Cycling Music tour was featured on ITV’s The Cycling Show in July 2014.
+Richard's Cycling Music tour was featured on ITV's The Cycling Show in July 2014.

-In recent years Richard Durrant has visited many UK venues including the Hawth Theatre Crawley, Norwich Playhouse, The Stables Wavendon, Yvonne Arnaud Guildford, Brighton Dome, BBC Proms Celebration in Trafalgar Square, Keswick Theatre by the Lake, Theatre Severn, The Royal Albert Hall (with the Royal Philharmonic Orchestra), Rose Theatre Tewkesbury, The Stables Milton Keynes, Bedford Prom in the Park, Aros Centre Isle of Skye, Rose Theatre, Kingston, Epsom Playhouse, Birmingham Conservatoire, The De La Warr Pavilion, Mold Theatr Clywd and the New Wolsey, Ipswich.
+In recent years Richard Durrant has visited many UK venues including the Hawth Theatre Crawley, Norwich Playhouse, The Stables Wavendon, Yvonne Arnaud Guildford, Brighton Dome, BBC Proms Celebration in Trafalgar Square, Keswick Theatre by the Lake, Theatre Severn, The Royal Albert Hall (with the Royal Philharmonic Orchestra), Rose Theatre Tewkesbury, The Stables Milton Keynes, Bedford Prom in the Park, Aros Centre Isle of Skye, Rose Theatre, Kingston, Epsom Playhouse, Birmingham Conservatoire, The De La Warr Pavilion, Mold Theatr Clwyd and the New Wolsey, Ipswich.
 He has also performed a large number of concerts over many years for the UK Rural Touring Network.